 Conviction Consequences

-A healthcare fraud conviction can include fines, imprisonment, loss of professional licenses, and exclusion from federal healthcare programs.
+A healthcare fraud conviction can include fines, imprisonment, loss of professional licenses, and removal from federal healthcare programs.
 That’s why you need an experienced NYC healthcare fraud lawyer.
 Here are some of the consequences you may face:

 Financial Penalties: Fines for healthcare fraud can be substantial.
 You could be required to pay up to $250,000 for individuals or $500,000 for organizations per count.
 You may also be ordered to pay restitution.